AzuraCast/azuracast-docs/home.md

 > The current stable version of AzuraCast is `v0.12 (#6f8f6df)` {.is-success}

-> **AzuraCast is currently in beta**
+> **AzuraCast is currently in beta.**
+> Many web radio stations already run AzuraCast, but keeping your server up-to-date with the latest code from the GitHub repository is strongly recommended for security, bug fixes and new feature releases.
+It's unlikely, but updates may result in unexpected issues or data loss, so always make sure to keep your station's media files backed up in a second location.
+>
+> To install AzuraCast, you should have a basic understanding of the Linux shell terminal.
+Once installed, every aspect of your radio station can be managed via AzuraCast's web interface.
 {.is-info}

-**Many web radio stations already run AzuraCast, but keeping your server up-to-date with the latest code from the GitHub repository is strongly recommended for security, bug fixes and new feature releases.
-It's unlikely, but updates may result in unexpected issues or data loss, so always make sure to keep your station's media files backed up in a second location.**

-**To install AzuraCast, you should have a basic understanding of the Linux shell terminal.
-Once installed, every aspect of your radio station can be managed via AzuraCast's web interface.**

 # What is AzuraCast?